-Hind Rajab films premieres at Venice amid tears, ‘free Palestine’ chants
+Hind Rajab film premieres at Venice amid tears, ‘free Palestine’ chants

 The Voice of Hind Rajab gets record 23-minute ovation at Venice premiere

-The docu-drama, which recounts the final plea of a five-year-old Gaza girl, receives the longest standing ovation in the festival’s history.
+The docu-drama, which recounts the final plea of a six-year-old Gaza girl, receives the longest standing ovation in the festival’s history.

-With tears and chants of “Free, Free Palestine” and the waving of Palestinian flags, the true-life drama, The Voice of Hind Rajab, recounting the final plea of a five-year-old Gaza girl who was brutally killed by the Israeli forces in Gaza City last year, received a more than 23-minute standing ovation at its premiere at the iconic Venice Film Festival.
+With tears and chants of “Free, Free Palestine” and the waving of Palestinian flags, the true-life drama, The Voice of Hind Rajab, recounting the final plea of a six-year-old Gaza girl who was brutally killed by the Israeli forces in Gaza City last year, received a more than 23-minute standing ovation at its premiere at the iconic Venice Film Festival.

-At Wednesday’s premiere, the emotional docu-drama focuses on recordings from the Palestinian Red Crescent Society, which tried for hours to reassure five-year-old Rajab as she lay trapped in a car where her aunt, uncle and three cousins were killed by Israeli fire.
+At Wednesday’s premiere, the emotional docu-drama focuses on recordings from the Palestinian Red Crescent Society, which tried for hours to reassure six-year-old Rajab as she lay trapped in a car where her aunt, uncle and three cousins were killed by Israeli fire.

 Body of 6-year-old killed in ‘deliberate’ Israeli fire found after 12 days